-Prophet Muhammad was born in 570 A.D. in Mecca, Arabia.
+Prophet Muhammad (PBUH) was born in 570 A.D. in Mecca, Arabia.
 His parents were Abdullah ibn Abd al-Muttalib and Amina bint Wahb.
-He had 13 wives, two of whom bore him children.
-Prophet Muhammad is considered to be the last of the 25 prophets Allah selected to spread His teachings.
+He had 13 wives, two of whom bore him pupils.
+Prophet Muhammad (PBUH) is considered to be the last of the 25 prophets Allah (SWT) selected to spread His teachings.

-In 610 A.D., Muhammad and his first wife, Khadija, lived in Mecca which was ruled by the Quraysh.
+In 610 A.D., Muhammad (PBUH) and his first wife, Khadija, lived in Mecca which was ruled by the Quraysh.
 Khadija was a wealthy widow who held a considerable amount of influence in the city of Mecca, which was a very successful trading area.
-The city was in control of major trade routes that stretched from Arabia to Syria and
+The city was in control of major trade routes that stretched from Arabia to Syria and Yemen.

-Yemen.
 At the time, it was common for people living across the Arabian Peninsula to be polytheistic and to believe in several different Gods who they thought protected their prosperous trade.

-Muhammad frequented a cave in Mount Hira to meditate in an attempt to seek clarity after he started hearing voices and having visions.
+Muhammad (PBUH) frequented a cave in Mount Hira to meditate in an attempt to seek clarity after he started hearing voices and having visions.

-On one occasion, when Muhammad was in his cave meditating, the Angel Jibril descended upon Muhammad and told him that there was in fact only one God and His name was Allah.
-Muhammad was a merchant and could not read or write, but the Angel Jibril instructed him to recite the words of Allah.
-Muhammad was able to recite what the Angel Jibril was relaying to him, and after reciting the first passages of what would later go on to be the Qur'an, Muhammad found the teachings to be profound.
+On one occasion, when Muhammad (PBUH) was in his cave meditating, the Angel Jibril descended upon Muhammad (PBUH) and told him that there was in fact only one God and His name was Allah (SWT).
+Muhammad (PBUH) was a merchant and could not read or write, but the Angel Jibril instructed him to recite the words of Allah (SWT).
+Muhammad (PBUH) was able to recite what the Angel Jibril was relaying to him, and after reciting the first passages of what would later go on to be the Qur'an, Muhammad (PBUH) found the teachings to be profound.
 He confided in his wife following the encounter and she supported him unwaveringly.